direct-code-execution/ns-3-dce/doc/source/intro.rst

 Tested Environment
 ******************

-Currently, DCE only supports Linux-based operating system.
+Currently, DCE only supports Linux-based operating systems.
 DCE has been tested on the following distributions:

-- Ubuntu 10.04 64bit
-- Ubuntu 12.04 32bit/64bit
-- Ubuntu 12.10 64bit
-- Ubuntu 13.04 64bit
-- Ubuntu 13.10 64bit (new)
+- Ubuntu 16.04 and equivalents (gcc-5.4, libc-2.23)
-- Fedora 18 32bit
-- CentOS 6.2 64bit

-but you can try on the others (e.g., CentOS, RHEL).
+but you can try on others (e.g., CentOS, RHEL).
+However, unfortunately only a narrow range of older Linux systems work with DCE (gcc-5-based systems such as Ubuntu 16.04).

-If you got run on another distribution, please let us know.
+If you find that you can run on another distribution, please let the :ref:`maintainers` know.
+Also, if you would like to work on getting DCE to work on newer systems, please let the :ref:`maintainers` know.